 - Ages 2-3: Let them help pour the gallon of milk in the Crock-Pot.

-- Ages 4-5: Let them help pour the gallon of milk in the Crock-Pot and help whisk it when needed.
+- Ages 4-5: Let them help pour the gallon of milk in the Crock-Pot.
+They can also help whisk the yogurt when needed.

 - Ages 6-8: Have them pour the milk in and mix in the activator.
 Teach them how to turn on the Crock-Pot.